williamlamjy/mTracker/docs/DeveloperGuide.md

 ### Value proposition

-Given that financial information is rapidly evolving and growing beyond what the standard brokerages and traditional financial news provide.
-It is readily and easily accessible to any individual with an internet connection via social media and public forums.
+Financial information is rapidly evolving and growing beyond what the standard brokerages and traditional financial news provide.
+The information is readily and easily accessible to any individual with an internet connection via social media and public forums.
 Therefore, mTracker aims to empower individuals with the capability to note and organise such information in a quick and easy way.